 Novo Nordisk's Responsible Sourcing Standards for business partners are available in the following languages:

-The Corporate Procurement unit is responsible for coordinating and driving the Responsible Sourcing programme, which is governed by the cross-organisational Responsible Sourcing Strategic Forum, supported by our assurance systems such as Responsible Sourcing audits.
+The Corporate Procurement unit is responsible for coordinating and driving the Responsible Sourcing programme, which is governed by the cross-organisational Responsible Sourcing Strategic Group, supported by our assurance systems such as Responsible Sourcing audits.

 Programme activities and performance measurement are specified in

 For new suppliers, we identify responsible business risks in the supplier selection phase, which include a self-assessment questionnaire, supplier visits or qualification audits for critical suppliers.
-Risks are either addressed in an action plan or used as basis for deselecting a supplier.
+Risks are either addressed in an action plan or used as the basis for deselecting a supplier.

 We regularly review our Responsible Sourcing risk model including risk definitions to ensure that the scope and focus of the programme is up-to-date with emerging risks and business contexts.

 Identification of high risk suppliers leads to audits and follow up on action plans.
 Action plans are developed based on audit findings.
 For countries with the highest number of audits, specifically China, Russia and Brazil, a local Responsible Sourcing expert with a good understanding of local culture supports the supplier.